Chainso/chanzobryan.com/projects/hlrl.md

 ## Overview

 Most reinforcement learning libraries are either too simple for real research or so complex that they're impossible to modify.
 HLRL was built to solve this.
 It's a modular, from-scratch reinforcement learning library designed to make high-performance algorithms accessible and easy to experiment with.
-Whether you're training a simple agent to balance a pole or orchestrating a distributed swarm of agents to solve a complex board game, HLRL provides the building blocks to get it done.
+Whether you're training a simple agent to balance a pole or training a complex agent to solve a board game on your local machine, HLRL provides the building blocks to get it done.

 <div class="video-showcase">
   <video controls loop muted autoplay>